2ndQuadrant/pglogical/README.md

 the pending change stream.

-Once you've peeked the stream and know the LSN you want to discard up to, you can use `pg_logical_slot_peek_changes`, specifying an `upto_lsn`, to consume changes from the slot up to but not including that point, i.e. that will be the point at which replay resumes.
+Once you've peeked the stream and know the LSN you want to discard up to, you can use `pg_logical_slot_get_changes`, specifying an `upto_lsn`, to consume changes from the slot up to but not including that point.
+That will be the point at which replay resumes.

 For example, if you wanted to discard the first transaction in the example